mtrinder/schoolcoind/contrib/installer/installer.md

-Creating the MaxCoin Windows Installer
+Creating the Schoolcoin Windows Installer
 ======================================

 The installer is created using the NullSoft Installer System, or NSIS.
 This compiles the maxcoin.nsi file to create a single, executable installer.
 The installer takes the required DLL files, the command-line and the graphical versions of the MaxCoin wallet, a README, a license and an icon as inputs, some of which have been provided.
 The DLLs are dependant upon the build environment used and should be modified as required.